mikekeith52/scalecast/README.md

 ## About

-Scalecast is a light-weight modeling procedure, wrapper, and results container meant for those who are looking for the fastest way possible to apply, tune, and validate many different model classes for forecasting applications.
-In the Data Science industry, it is often asked of practitioners to deliver predictions and ranges of predictions for several lines of businesses or data slices, 100s or even 1000s.
-In such situations, it is common to see a simple linear regression or some other quick procedure applied to all lines due to the complexity of the task.
-This works well enough for people who need to deliver *something*, but more can be achieved.
+Scalecast is a light-weight time-series forecasting procedure, wrapper, and results container built by and for applied Data Scientists using an ML framework.
+It offers a streamlined transforming, tuning, reverting, and reporting interface with many model classes, from basic ARIMA and linear models to boosted trees and recurrent neural nets.
+No matter which models you want to play with, the uniform interface makes it easy and fun to get results quickly.

-The scalecast package was designed to address this situation and offer advanced machine learning models and experiments that can be applied, optimized, and validated quickly.
-Unlike many libraries, the predictions produced by scalecast are always dynamic by default, not averages of one-step forecasts, so you don't run into the situation where the estimator looks great on the test-set but can't generalize to real data.
+All forecasts are validated out-of-sample, usually with a dynamic recursive approach (RNNs use a direct point estimate).
+You won't ever run into the situation where the estimator looks great on the test-set but can't generalize to real data.
 What you see is what you get, with no attempt to oversell results.
-If you download a library that looks like it's able to predict the COVID pandemic in your test-set, you probably have a one-step forecast happening under-the-hood.
+If you run a model that's able to predict the COVID pandemic in your test-set, you probably have a one-step forecast happening under-the-hood, which is easy to fall into, especially for those not specialized in time series.
 You can't predict the unpredictable, and you won't see such things with scalecast.

+## Starter Code

 ```python
 from scalecast.Forecaster import Forecaster